petreboy14/node-netflix/README.md

 }
 ```

-Then run the tests by first installing the development dependencies:
+Then run the tests by first installing the development dependencies after entering the modules directory:

     $ npm install